sil-car/net-dl/README.md

 - Create new tag in repo that matches package version; e.g. if version is "0.1.0", tag will be "v0.1.0".
 - CI will auto build and upload package to TestPyPI and PyPI.

+## ToDo

+- Build in an override for whether the file is downloaded or printed to stdout.
+This would be useful for scripts, for example, that would be recognized as text and printed rather than downloaded.
+Maybe not so useful, however, to print content that would otherwise be downloaded?